SusanMowers/Re_Cens_Doc/EN/markdown_log _for_ccri_prelim.md

 1. Susan noted Sandra had created a table of contents at the top of the page to make this massive page more navigable (via html links to t ## - level headers)
 2. \## - level headers display horizontal lines on the line just below and are good section demarcators.
 <!-- the backslash before ## in the line above let's you to sneak in text that Markdown knows as a format tag -->
-4. Prep:
+3. Prep:
 - Shannon installed Atom and the markdown preview package
 - Markdown testing.
-We commented our test changes for tracking, <!-- Susan TO SHANNON, changed to xyz, do you like this? -->
+We commented our test changes for tracking, e.g., \<!-- Susan TO SHANNON, changed to xyz, do you like this? -->
 We will delete most of these comments as soon as we have a good handle on what we are doing.
 4. We looked at ways of:
 - Improving spacing (like more white space);
 - Improving flow (clearer hierarchy and progression, keeping explanations short and presentation more consistent).
-5. We want clearer conventions of amount of line break between sections, proportionate to the hierarchy of the sections.
+5. We want clearer and consistent conventions using numbers line break between sections, proportionate to the hierarchy of the sections.

 ## Solutions so far
 ### 1. Spacing